exercism/java/exercises/practice/simple-cipher/.docs/instructions.append.md

 # Instructions append

-This exercise has three test classes: SimpleCipherStepOneTest.java, SimpleCipherStepTwoTest.java and SimpleCipherStepThreeTest.java.
+This exercise has two test classes: SimpleCipherStepOneTest.java and SimpleCipherStepTwoTest.java.

 To run only one test class (e.g. in this example SimpleCipherStepOneTest.java):
 ```